What Is A Tender Agreement In Healthcare?

 No, nurses and midwives are not required to work with a tendered agency.
 However, tendered agencies are typically prioritised for government-funded roles, which means better access to public hospital contracts, more consistent work opportunities, and earlier consideration for placements.

 Yes, tender agreements often influence pay rates.
 Government healthcare tenders usually set standardised pay structures and allowances, which can result in competitive, transparent rates.
-Nurses working through tendered agencies may also receive additional benefits aligned with government contracts, such as travel or accommodation support.
+Nurses working through some tendered agencies such as Affinity Nursing may also receive additional benefits aligned with government contracts, such as travel or accommodation support.

-Tendered agencies are often better positioned because they have direct access to government-funded vacancies.
-This typically means a wider range of regional, rural, and remote roles, faster placement times, and more consistent contract availability throughout the year.
+Tendered agencies like Affinity Nursing are better positioned because they have direct access to government-funded vacancies.
+This means a wider range of metro, regional, rural, and remote roles, faster placement times, and more consistent contract availability throughout the year.

 You can ask the agency directly whether they are tendered with state or territory health departments.
 Reputable agencies will be transparent about their tender status.